Balajiramesh09/M3_Wiper_Control_System/0_Abstract/README.md

 <h1>KEY TERMS:</h1>

-* STM32 Discovery Board
+1. STM32 Discovery Board
-* Microcontroller
+2. Microcontroller
-* Electric Motor
+3. Electric Motor
-* Wiper arm
+4. Wiper arm
-* Wiper Blade
+5. Wiper Blade

+* This folder contains the abstract, Research progress for the implementation of this project.